snowplow-incubator/snowplow-google-cloud-storage-loader/README.md

 ## Partitioning by schema

-At Snowplow we use [self-describing-json][self-describing JSON] format to keep a well-defined, type-spec'd data definitions.
+At Snowplow we use [self-describing-json][self-describing-json] format to keep a well-defined, type-spec'd data definitions.
 When used with self-describing JSON, bucket loaders are now able to send each schema-formatted event to applicable schema directory in a tidy directory structure.
 To partition incoming data (`inputSubscription`) by schema enable it by setting a target to store partitioned data - `partitionedOutputDirectory` whereas unpartitioned data will be stored in `outputDirectory`.
 All subdirectories in output bucket (`partitionedOuptutDirectory`) will be stored within date (`dateFormat`) and schema sorted subdirectories whereas data not partitioned will be stored in `outputDirectory` under date subdirectories.

 ## Building